Tuesday, December 11, 2018

 The Decision

 Jimmy Flagg sat staring into a cold cup of coffee.
-A crumpled Lucky Strike package lay next to an ashtray full of butts.
+A crumpled Lucky Strike package lay next to an ashtray full of smelly cigarette butts.

-The Hood Street dwelling he and his wife Irene had moved into to be closer to her parents, had no inside plumbing nor electricity.
+The small Hood Street dwelling he and his wife Irene had moved into to be closer to her parents had neither inside plumbing nor electricity.
 Make shift walls and curtains for doors divided the kitchen and living room from the sleeping areas.
 A tin sink with a water pump stood in a corner next to a stove for heating and cooking.
-Jimmy hated living like this, but when the company he worked for as a salesman went belly up, he became just another victim as the Great Depression settled on the nation like a pall.
+Jimmy hated living in a place like this, but when the company he worked for as a traveling salesman went belly up, he became just another victim as the Great Depression settled on the nation like a pall.

-During the night, the fire in the stove had gone out.
-Awakened by the cold, Jimmy discovered that the water pump had frozen.
-He knew it was no use trying to prime it, once frozen the only solution was to get some heat into the house.
+Somehow during the night the fire in the stove had gone out.
+Awakened by the cold, Jimmy discovered that the water pump had completely frozen.
+He knew it was no use trying to prime it, because once frozen the only solution was to get some heat into the house.
 Jimmy looked out the window over the sink.
 There were heavy snow flurries in the air, early warnings of an approaching storm.
 If there was to be a lot of snow, Hood Street may become difficult to traverse, even on foot.
 He needed to take action now, but what could he do?
 Jimmy had no money.

-Then he looked on his wrist, where he wore a watch he had been given for outstanding salesmanship.
+Sadly he looked on his wrist, where he wore a watch he had been given as a reward for outstanding salesmanship.
 Surely it was worth a bag of coal.
 Trade it?
 He would try.

 Jimmy put on his overcoat and headed towards the store.
 At one point he slipped on the increasingly snow covered sidewalk, but caught his balance and didn't go down.
 The Boston Road Variety Store across from Friendly's was not yet open at that early hour, so he had to wait for the storekeeper.
 Finally, the trolley arrived, the proprietor got off and unlocked the door.
 Summoning up his courage, Jimmy pleaded with the storekeeper to trade the watch for a bag of coal.